Alvise Cadamosto: The Navigazioni

 Cadamosto is the first known person to refer to the Senegal River by its recognizably modern name (Rio di Senega) rather than the "western Nile".
-Curiously, Cadamosto notes that the Senegal was probably the Niger of ancient geographers (e.g. Ptolomey).
+Cadamosto notes that the Senegal was probably the Niger of ancient geographers (e.g. Ptolomey).
 He repeats the old error of assuming that the Senegal river and the (actual) Niger river are connected to each other, forming one great east–west river, and relates the legend that it was believed to be a tributary of the great Biblical river of Gihon (Gion) that flowed from the Garden of Eden across the lands of Aethiopia.